 9. Make baby food at home and freeze homecooked meals

-About 2 years ago a lady next to me in the queue at a local grocery store paid more than $400 for ready-to-use baby food for her twins.
-It could be normal for the family with twins but it is a lot to pay for food even if you are working or stay at home.
+About 2 years ago, a lady next to me in the queue at a local grocery store paid more than $400 for ready-to-use baby food for her twins.
+It could be normal for a family with twins, but it is a lot to pay for food even if you are working or stay at home.
+It is completely fine if you can afford it as you are paying for the convenience as well.

-You can get some awesome recipes if you have time to make and freeze meals at home.
+You can get some awesome recipes if you have time to make freezer meals at home.

 10. Cloth Diapering for babies